Min-KiD/Semi-SupervisedOD/README.md

 ## Infer

-Alternative method, you can run our `demovida.ipynb` for all of these
+Alternative method, you can run our `semisod-infer.ipynb` for all of these, we have 2 ways of infer, one by SSD model, one by Retina model but based on detectron2 and it will run slower when building wheel for detectron2

+weight for these 2 will be seen at https://www.kaggle.com/datasets/minmints/weightsod/data for SSD and https://www.kaggle.com/datasets/kid2108/weightretinatest/data for RetinaNet

 ## Models

+We have experiment with FasterRCNN-R50, RetinaNet-R50, SSD300-VGG16, YoLov9,v10 and DERT

 ## Some outstanding Results